Ikura Kushida: 2024–25 season

 Kushida started the season in late August, finishing fifth at 2024 JGP Latvia.
 Almost three months later, she would win the bronze medal at the 2024–25 Japan Junior Championships.
 This result ensured her qualification to compete at the senior championships, where she finished in fourteenth place.

 In May, it was announced that Kushida had teamed up with fellow singles skater, Koshiro Shimada, with the intention of competing in the ice dance discipline.
 Kushida also shared that she intended to continue competing in the women's singles discipline simultaneously.
 It was subsequently announced that the pair would be coached by Cathy Reed at the Kinoshita Academy in Kyoto.

+Ice dance with Koshiro Shimada

 2025–26 season: Debut of Kushida/Shimada

 Kushida began the season by competing in the women's singles discipline on the 2025–26 ISU Junior Grand Prix series, finishing fifth at 2025 JGP United Arab Emirates.

-In late October, Kushida/Shimada debuted as a team at the 2025 Western Sectional Championships, a qualifying competition for the Japanese National Championships, where they won the event, almost sixteen points ahead of the second placed team, Sasaki/Ikeda.
+In late October, Kushida/Shimada debuted as a team at the 2025 Western Sectional Championships, the qualifying competition for the Japanese National Championships.
+They won the event, almost sixteen points ahead of the second placed team, Sasaki/Ikeda.
+The following month, Kushida competed in the singles discipline at the 2025–26 Japan Junior Championships, where she finished in seventh place.
+With this result, Kushida was invited to compete at the senior national championships.

+At the beginning of December Kushida/Shimada competed at their first international competition, the 2025 CS Golden Spin of Zagreb, where they placed thirteenth, narrowly missing the required technical minimum for the 2026 Winter Olympics and Four Continents Championships by 1.56 points.
+Kushida stated: "The result is disappointing, but I feel we managed to pull the performance together fairly well.
+I think it was good that we completed both the Rhythm Dance and Free Dance without major mistakes."

+A couple weeks later, Kushida/Shimada won the silver medal at the 2025–26 Japan Championships behind Yoshida/Morita.
+Kushida also went on to finish twentieth in the women's singles event.

+In April 2026, it was announced that Kushida intended to solely compete in the ice dance discipline in the upcoming 2026–27 season.

+2026–27 season

+Kushida/Shimada began their season by placing 7th at the 2026 Kinoshita Group Cup.